Castel Sant'Angelo: Papal fortress, residence and prison

 The popes converted the structure into a castle, beginning in the 14th century; Pope Nicholas III connected the castle to St Peter's Basilica by a covered fortified corridor called the Passetto di Borgo.
-The fortress was the refuge of Pope Clement VII from the siege of Charles V's Landsknechte during the Sack of Rome (1527), in which Benvenuto Cellini describes strolling the ramparts and shooting enemy soldiers.
-Cellini was incarcerated in the castle due to embezzlement, murder and sodomy.
+The fortress was the refuge of Pope Clement VII from the siege of Charles V's Landsknechte during the Sack of Rome (1527); the fortress was also the place in which Benvenuto Cellini, while incarcerated due to charges of embezzlement, murder and sodomy, describes strolling the ramparts and shooting enemy soldiers.

 Leo X built a chapel with a Madonna by Raffaello da Montelupo.
 In 1536, Montelupo also created a marble statue of Saint Michael holding his sword after the 590 plague (as described above) to surmount the Castel.
 Later Paul III built a rich apartment, to ensure that in any future siege the pope had an appropriate place to stay.

 Montelupo's statue was replaced by a bronze statue of the same subject, executed by the Flemish sculptor Peter Anton von Verschaffelt, in 1753.
 Verschaffelt's is still in place and Montelupo's can be seen in an open court in the interior of the Castle.

-The Papal state also used Sant'Angelo as a prison; Giordano Bruno, for example, was imprisoned there for six years.
+The Papal State also used Sant'Angelo as a prison; Giordano Bruno, for example, was imprisoned there for six years.
 Other prisoners were the sculptor and goldsmith Benvenuto Cellini and the magician and charlatan Cagliostro.
 Executions were performed in the small inner courtyard.
 As a prison, it was also the setting for the third act of Giacomo Puccini's 1900 opera Tosca; the eponymous heroine leaps to her death from the Castel's ramparts.

+During earlier times, the prison had another remarkable function.
+Cornelis de Bruijn mentioned that when Pope Clement X died in 1676, all prisoners with heavy sentences were transported to St. Angelo.
+Then, as soon as the papal seat became vacant, the local city council would release all prisoners from Rome's prisons except those that were locked in St. Angelo.
+This chain of events was, according to Cornelis, a custom every time the pope died.

+Fireworks

+When visiting the castel in 1676 Cornelis de Bruijn mentioned the fireworks that were apparently on display once a year.
+He wrote:

+"Another fireworks display, remarkable to behold, is the customary yearly celebration on St. Peter's Day at the castle of St. Angelo.
+It appears as if coming from above the castle, igniting simultaneously and spreading through the crowd of the fireworks in such a way that, when standing near the castle, it feels as though the heavens themselves are opening up.
+Being about half an hour away from there, one can still observe it quite clearly.
+Having spent more than a year in Rome, I was curious to observe it from multiple locations, but found the location near the castle, where one stands beneath the fireworks, to be the most delightful."